 The First Light of Freedom monument commemorates the Roanoke Island Freedman's Colony that was set up during American Civil War.

-The nation's first and longest-running outdoor symphonic drama The Lost Colony is performed by the Roanoke Island Historical Association.
+The nation's first and longest-running outdoor symphonic drama The Lost Colony is performed by the Roanoke Island Historical Association at the Waterside Theatre.

 The outdoor symphonic drama is performed evenings from late May to mid-August.